MementoMori15x6/15x6-sim/manuscript/03-Chapter_3_Pure_Ants_WIP.md

 # Chapter 3: The Superorganism Baseline – Ants as Thermodynamic Ceiling

 Replicating systems persist by exporting entropy faster than they accumulate it.
 Chapter 2 traced Rome's cascade: mutualism eroded, Rule-13 parasitism crossed 30%, governance density exploded, and the system collapsed.
-To diagnose what genuine health looks like, we need a control group — a replicator that achieves near-perfect efficiency without institutional overhead.
+To diagnose genuine health, we need a control group — a replicator that achieves near-perfect efficiency without institutional overhead.

 The stable mature eusocial ant colony (Formicinae and Atta species) is that control group.
 In this superorganism, reproduction is queen-monopolized, workers are sterile, and high relatedness (haplodiploidy, r ≈ 0.75 among sisters) aligns every action with colony fitness.
 Coordination emerges from chemical and behavioral hardware, not negotiated institutions.